Roger Falconer

-Roger Alexander Falconer FREng, ForMemCAE, FLSW, FEurASc, is Emeritus Professor of Water and Environmental Engineering at Cardiff University, Independent Water Engineering and Environmental Management Consultant, Tidal Energy Consultant, and Chair Professor at Hohai University and the Yangtze Institute for Conservation and Development, China.
+Roger Alexander Falconer FREng, IntMemCAE, FLSW, FEurASc, FCGI, is Emeritus Professor of Water and Environmental Engineering at Cardiff University, Independent Water Engineering and Environmental Management Consultant, Tidal Energy Consultant, and Chair Professor at Hohai University and the Yangtze Institute for Conservation and Development, China.
+He is an active researcher in modelling water and environmental processes in river, estuarine and coastal basins.

 Education

-Born in Carmarthen (12 December 1951), Falconer attended grammar schools in Llandeilo (1962–65) and Bridgend (1965-70) and then graduated with a BSc(Eng) degree in Civil Engineering, from King's College London, in 1973.
+Born in Carmarthen (12 December 1951), Falconer was educated at Llandeilo Grammar School (1962–65) and Bridgend Boys' Grammar School (1965-70), and graduated with a BSc(Eng) degree in Civil Engineering, from King's College London, in 1973.
 He then studied at the University of Washington, where he graduated with an MSCE degree in 1974.
 He returned to the UK, where he carried out research in computational hydraulics at Imperial College London, where he was awarded a PhD degree in 1977.
 He was subsequently awarded DEng and DSc(Eng) degrees from the University of Birmingham (1992) and University of London (1994) respectively.